MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/f5-integration.md

 ## Next steps

-You can conduct a proof-of-concept for SHA using your BIG-IP infrastructure, or by [Deploying a BIG-IP Virtual Edition virtual machine into Azure](f5-bigip-deployment-guide.md).
+You can conduct a proof-of-concept (POC) for SHA using your BIG-IP infrastructure, or by [Deploying a BIG-IP Virtual Edition virtual machine into Azure](f5-bigip-deployment-guide.md).
 To deploy a VM in Azure takes approximately 30 minutes.
 The result is:

 - A secured platform to model a pilot for SHA
-- A preproduction instance for testing new BIG-IP system updates and hotfixes
+- A preproduction instance to test new BIG-IP system updates and hotfixes

 Identify one or two applications to be published with BIG-IP and protected with SHA.

 Our recommendation is to start with an application that isn't published via a BIG-IP.
 This action avoids potential disruption to production services.
 The guidelines in this article can help you learn about the procedure to create BIG-IP configuration objects and setting up SHA.
-You can then convert BIG-IP published services to SHA with minimal effort.
+You can then convert BIG-IP published services to SHA.

 ## Resources